Simulation of a solenoid with a return spring

 plot(MF.time, MF.value, xlabel="Время, с", ylabel="Магнитный поток, Вб", title="Изменение магнитного потока")

-In this example, it has been demonstrated that as the solenoid is moved and the air gap decreases, the magnetic flux value increases.
+In this example, it was demonstrated that as the solenoid moves and the air gap decreases, the value of the magnetic flux increases.